as1605/IITD-Bot/README.md

 * `?courses` (self) or `?courses <kerberos>` or `?courses @User` to list courses
 * `?slot <course>` to get slot for a course
 * `?tt` (self) or `?tt <kerberos>` or `?tt @User` to get yours or someone else's timetable (excluding labs for now)
+* `?datesheet` to get datesheet for upcoming exams
 * Works for multiple inputs too!
 Try `?slot COL106 COL202`

 ### Manager only